 - If you think of a fast-food hamburger, what restaurant do you think of?
 McDonald’s, Burger King, Wendy’s?
 All three of these have multiple ways that we are aware of them, logos, mascot and taglines.
 When you see those golden arches, you know it is McDonald’s.

-- This is after the customer has realized what a few companies offer, what they are looking for and are deciding who to go with.
+- Evaluation is after the customer has realized what a few companies offer, what they are looking for and are deciding who to go with.
 You want to show that your product or service is the best choice for them.
 Why they should choose you over your competitors even if they are cheaper or more well known.

 - A great example is Avis, they know they weren’t the top so they emphasized that fact and their tagline for about 50 years was “we try harder”.